-Presenters: Greg & Keith are from the NSBKA.
+Presenters: Greg, Keith or Michael from the NSBKA.
 Beginners’ Course Outline

 This course is for new beekeepers and it will give you a great start, including experience of handling active hives.
 This course also covers Flow Hive systems.

 Cost is $395 per person.
 A light lunch will be supplied.
 The course starts at 9am and concludes at 4:30pm.

 BEGINNERS’ BEEKEEPING COURSE INCLUDING FLOW HIVE